FriedrichtenHagen/react-ecommerce/README.md

 To Do:

 Frontend Functionality
-- display favorites on favorite page
 - widget for newsletter sign up
+- favorites page when user is not logged in
+  - display the favorites and a  message/ button to login

 Backend
 - currently the cart is fetched from the database only on the login page.
 It should also